rasyadh/CloudDDSWeb/README.md

 Build by Flask and AngularJS

-Reccommended using Linux Operating System
+Recommended using Linux Operating System

 1. Use Virtual Enviroment with this commands virtualenv env